As of this writing, a novel strain of coronavirus which goes by the name COVID-19 is sweeping the entire planet.

 Have you been intending to start learning a language?
 Learning how to play an instrument?
 Learning how to draw?
 Starting a blog?
 Writing a book?
 Starting an online business?
 Read more books?
 Lose weight?
 Build muscle?

 All of these you can do when you self-isolate instead of following the news or lamenting your luck that you are stuck at home.
-You can also follow Be a Better Man in 30 Days program and improve your life on all fronts.
+You can also follow the How to Be a Superior Man program and improve your life on all fronts.
 Just don’t let your time go to waste.

 3. Start Bodyweight Training